mikeswhitney33/PyEVM/README.md

 ## Required Libraries
-* cv2 for pyramids and io
+* OpenCV for pyramids and io
 * SciPy for signal processing
 * NumPy for image processing